Saacman/tae/docs/linux/wsl_w11.md

 ## Using the GUI

 Windows 11 uses WSLg to enable support for running GUI apps on Windows in a fully integrated desktop experience.
 For example, we can install AisleRiot using the command:

 ```bash
 sudo apt install aisleriot
 ```

-The after the installation is done, AisleRiot will be available on the Windows start menu.
+Once the installation is done, AisleRiot will be available on the Windows start menu.

 ![](../../assets/img/aislew11.png)